 Up to twenty percent of the Fund's assets will be subject to the Fund's upside convexity option overlay.
-The upside convexity option overlay strategy consists of purchasing exchange-traded and over the counter ("OTC") call options on the S&P 500 Index or an S&P 500 Index ETF.
+The upside convexity option overlay strategy consists of purchasing exchange-traded and over the counter ("OTC") call options on the NASDAQ® -100 Index or a NASDAQ® - 100 Index ETF.
 When the Fund purchases a call option, the Fund has the right, but not the obligation, to buy a stock or other asset at a specified price (strike price) within a specific time period.
 The Fund decides whether to purchase put or call options based on a number of factors such as strike prices and expiration date.